 - In response to serious breaches of the school's behaviour policy - If allowing a student to remain in school would seriously harm the education or welfare of the student, or others in the school.

 Only the Headteacher (or in the absence of the Headteacher, the most senior teacher in charge) can exclude.

-What is meant by exclusion
+What is meant by suspension and permanent exclusion?

 There are two types of exclusion: